 1- Ghassabeh Gonabad Qanat: is Iran's deepest Qanat, its main Shaft is 350 meters deep.

 2- Ferdows Village Qanat: in south Khorasan is belongs to the Sassanid period.
 This large Qanat consists of 16 smaller ones and 2 springs.

 3- Zarach Yazd Qanat: is the longest Iranian qanat with a length of 100 km and 2115 wells.

 4- Moon Qanat: Ardestan has the only two-level Qanat in Iran that was built about 800 years ago.
-On each floor of this Qanat, the water flows independently so that water does not penetrate in another.
+On each floor of this Qanat, the water flows independently so that water does not penetrate into another.

 5- Hassan Abad Mehriz Qnat in Yazd province: dating back to 700 years ago.